Indoor Swimming Pools in NYC That Offer Day Passes

 1540 Van Siclen Avenue between Schroeders and Seaview Avenues

 This six-lane pool offers day passes in summer for adults ($20) and children ages 2 to 15 ($10) during designated hours.
-The club is currently undergoing renovations, so call first to confirm that the pool is open.
 Kids' swimming lessons are also offered.

 Camp Olympia Family Swim – Brooklyn